The Pulse of K-Entertainment

 Hook Entertainment's Current Artist Roster

 While the CEO's legal situation has dominated headlines for over three years, Hook Entertainment still operates as a talent agency.
 Its current roster includes actress Park Min-young (박민영), a fixture in Korean romantic dramas known for hits including "What's Wrong with Secretary Kim" and "Her Private Life."
 Actor Lee Seo-jin (이서진) also remains on the roster, as do actors Seo Beom-jun and Choi Gyu-ri.
 Veteran singer Lee Sun-hee (이선희), one of Korea's most respected solo artists, is the agency's senior figure and previously served as executive director.
-Lee Sun-hee's family was identified in Dispatch's 2023 investigation as among those who benefited from the overcharged agency fees at the heart of the case.
+According to Dispatch's 2023 investigation, Lee Sun-hee's family was among those who benefited from the overcharged agency fees at the heart of the case.
 None of the current artists have publicly commented on Thursday's verdict.
 The reputational damage to Hook from three years of scandal has been significant, and whether the suspended sentence allows the agency to stabilize or triggers further departures remains to be seen.
 Park Min-young, whose career trajectory has continued upward despite the controversy around her management, may face the most scrutiny as she balances association with the agency against the momentum of her own projects.

 A Second Case Still Pending